nchenari/ar-tic-tac-toe/README.md

 ## Tech

-xoAR is built from a variety of front-end web technologies including HTML, A-Frame, CSS, Materialize, Javascript, jQuery, and AR.js.
-Across both the 2D and 3D game embodiments, the core markup structure and styling are done in HTML, CSS, and Materialize, and the tic-tac-toe game logic is driven by Javascript/jQuery.
+xoAR is built from a variety of front-end web technologies including HTML, A-Frame, CSS, Materialize, JavaScript, jQuery, and AR.js.
+Across both the 2D and 3D game embodiments, the core markup structure and styling are done in HTML, CSS, and Materialize, and the tic-tac-toe game logic is driven by JavaScript/jQuery.
 Additionally, in the 3D game embodiment, A-Frame is leveraged in order to provide robust, cross-platform AR visual components (e.g., tic-tac-toe board and X's & O's) and the rendering of such components is provided for by AR.js.
 For your reference, we have provided links to A-Frame and AR.js in case you're curious to learn more!

   https://aframe.io/